kobbikobb/git-team-lab/test/README.md

 Get a report since a day
 node ./src/index.js 2008-01-01

+Get a report since a day, with daily intervals node ./src/index.js 2008-01-01 day

+Get a report since a day, with weekly intervals node ./src/index.js 2008-01-01 week

 Get a report since a day, with montly intervals node ./src/index.js 2008-01-01 month

-Get a report since a day, with weekly intervals node ./src/index.js 2008-01-01 week

 ## Run tests